 Easington C of E Primary School works hard to ensure it is an inclusive school.
 Quality First Teaching is provided in all classrooms across the school, and all children are treated as individuals throughout the learning process.

 Interventions are both responsive and planned.
-Daily booster, catch-up or pre-teaching sessions, for individuals or small groups, occur at key points during the day and are carried out by both teachers and support staff, depending on need.
+Daily booster, catch-up or pre-teaching sessions, for whole class, individuals or small groups, occur at key points during the day and are carried out by both teachers and support staff, depending on need.
 More structured, longer-term interventions are planned in half-termly blocks and additional needs are met on a rolling program of intervention sessions.
 These are planned in discussion with the SENCO, individual teachers and the Head Teacher who manages the support staff timetable.
 Interventions may be 1:1, although some may be small groups where the need may be similar, or for the development of social skills.

 As part of the SEN procedures within school, all children on the SEN register have their own Support Plan.
 These are written and evaluated as part of the ‘assess, plan, do, review’ schedule.
 Teachers identify specific targeted outcomes for the children and support staff help with provision.
 All intervention work is written onto an adapted ‘Short Note’ for school records.
 Teacher assessments at the end of each half-term are used to track progress.
 Records are kept of all interventions and staff can use these to plan, or re-plan, upcoming sessions.